 - I prefer to use 1-inch thick-cut bone-in pork chop, but boneless pork chops can also be used if they are thinner you'll have to reduce the cooking time.

-- Use a cooling rack placed on top of a baking sheet to prevent the pork chops from getting soggy on the bottom.
+- Use a cooling rack placed on top of a baking sheet to prevent the coating on the pork chops from getting soggy on the bottom.

 I prefer the rib chop they are the best for frying or baking.
 They have a good amount of fat which allows them to stay juicy and tender.

-The Botton of your baked pork chops can get soggy if placed directly on the baking sheet.
+The coating on the bottom of your baked pork chops can get soggy if placed directly on the baking sheet.
 Placing your coated pork chops on a wire rack that's placed on a baking sheet allows the air to circulate and create that crispy coating.

 The trick is cooking them at a higher temperature and on a wire rack so the hot air circulates all around them.